chuantho/Connect-SqRt25/README.md

 - [License](https://github.com/chuantho/Connect-SqRt25#license)

 ## Prerequisites
-You must install Python 3.6 and PyGame to play Connect SQRT(25).
+You must install Python (3.6 or later) and PyGame to play Connect SQRT(25).
 You can install the prerequisites based on your current system configuration by clicking on the following links:
 * [Python 3.6](https://www.python.org/downloads/release/python-360/)
 * [PyGame](https://www.pygame.org/)